cairo-book/cairo-book/src/ch201-architecture.md

 ## Arithmetic Intermediate Representation - AIR

-When proving a program execution, one way is writing an AIR for such program.
+When proving a program execution, one way is writing an AIR for such a program.
 An AIR can be seen as a system of polynomial equations, which defines constraints.
-However, it can become tedious to design AIR for every program that you wanna prove, as this process is quite hard.
+However, it can become tedious to design AIR for every program that you want to prove, as this process is quite hard.

-The goal of Cairo is to abstracts those AIR, by defining a single AIR representing the CPU and its memory which is able to execute any program.
+The goal of Cairo is to abstract those AIR, by defining a single AIR representing the CPU and its memory which can execute any program.
 As Cairo is Turing-complete, any program can be proven from the defined AIR.